auth0/auth0-PHP/UPGRADE.md

 ### New field filtering and pagination interface

-To streamline the API, a new argument has been added to most network endpoints, accepting a new RequestOptions type.
-RequestOptions allows you to easily specify field-filtered and paginated requests:
+A new argument has been added to most network endpoints, accepting a new RequestOptions type.
+RequestOptions allows you to specify field-filtered and paginated requests easily:

 ```php
 use Auth0\SDK\Auth0;